Discovering the World: The Essential Role of Exploration in a Child's Growth

 Encourages Creativity

 Exploration involves the act of discovering new insights and generating imaginative ideas.
 When children have the freedom to explore, they are encouraged to conceive new and unconventional concepts that may have been previously beyond their scope of knowledge or awareness.
-Exploring can lead to innovative and insightful notions that will teach children how to think outside of the box.
-Here are some ways you can promote your child's creativity through exploration:
+Exploring can lead to innovative and insightful notions that will teach children to think outside the box.

 Develops Curiosity